Minneapolis Police Chief: "Justine didn't have to die"

 911 calls lead to police encounter

-She made two 911 calls Saturday night to report a possible sexual assault near her home, according to transcripts the city released
+Justine Ruszczyk, the woman killed by Minneapolis police on Saturday, made two 911 calls that night to report a possible sexual assault near her home, according to transcripts released by the city Wednesday.

 “I can hear someone out the back and I, I’m not sure if she’s having sex or being raped,” Ruszczyk said in the first call.

 “… And I think she just yelled out ‘help,’ but it’s difficult.
 The sound has been going on for a while, but I think, I don’t think she’s enjoying it,” Ruszczyk said.

 The dispatcher told her police would be there soon.